Decriminalised parking enforcement: Background

 Appeals against council decisions on PCNs can be made to the London Tribunals (formerly the Parking and Traffic Appeals Service, PATAS) in London, the Traffic Penalty Tribunal (TPT) in England and Wales, the Scottish Parking Appeals Service in Scotland and the Northern Ireland Traffic Penalty Tribunal in Northern Ireland.
 These bodies are tribunals established under DPE; appeals against their decisions can generally be made only on points of law, through judicial review.
-They are independent of the councils, albeit being funded by them in England and Wales through a fee of 60p per PCN issued.
+They are independent of the councils, although funded by them in England and Wales through a fee of 60p per PCN issued.
 In Northern Ireland the Tribunal is operated by the Northern Ireland Court Service and all PCNs are issued by the Department for Regional Development as opposed to local councils.

 Revenue potential

 Local authorities raise more than £1 billion a year from parking fines.

 Some of the money raised goes into the costs of operating the system.
 Local authorities must report their income from parking fines and charges and must also state what any surplus is spent on.
 Typically the revenue from such schemes (if lost parking fees from infringing motorists are excluded) is greater than the cost of running the scheme and the surplus goes into the public purse, along with the parking fee income.
 The surplus revenue is ring-fenced to be used for transport related expenditure unless the Council is judged to be 'excellent' by the Audit Commission, in which case the surplus goes into the Council's general budget (as is the case for Kensington and Chelsea).
 In 2005/6 the City of Westminster received GBP 65.4 million in parking revenue for on-street parking.
 From one road in London, £3.2 million was raised in the year 2005-06.

 Some councils have used, attempted to use or been accused of attempting to use parking enforcement as a source of revenue.